Immortal1206/error-null-handle/README.md

-# function programming approach for error and null handling
+# functional programming approach for error and null handling

 ## API Reference